Ycmelon/icarus/README.md

 2. Rename `template.env` to `.env`
 3. Create a Telegram user account and [obtain its API ID and hash](https://docs.telethon.dev/en/stable/basic/signing-in.html)
 4. Create a Telegram bot ([message @BotFather](https://t.me/botfather)) and obtain its bot token
-5. Create a [nlpcloud](https://nlpcloud.com/) account and get your API key
+5. Create a [NLP Cloud](https://nlpcloud.com/) account and get your API key
 6. Get your personal Telegram account's user ID (not that of the bot you created earlier) ([message @userinfobot](https://t.me/userinfobot))
 7. Update `.env` with all above information
 8. Run `main.py`